stamparm/maltrail/sensor/docs/PORTING_MAP.md

 # Maltrail sensor — porting map

+> **Historical.** The retired Python sensor (`old/`) and the differential harness built around it
+> — `tools/parity.py`, `tools/shadow_run.sh`, `tools/shadow_diff.py`, `tools/bench_compare.py` —
+> were removed in 3.3, three releases after the cutover.
+Commands and results below that reference
+> them record what was measured at the time; they are not runnable now.
+The corpus itself survives
+> and is asserted by `tests/replay.rs`, and the deliberate divergences are listed in
+> `docs/COMPATIBILITY.md` §2.

 Traced against this repository (not from memory).
 Every row names the Python source of truth and the Rust module that reproduces it.